mshagirov/mshagirov.github.io/about.markdown

-In my free time, I like long walks and learning about programming and web development, mainly using Python and Go, and planning to start using Ruby, and maybe Elixir (because who doesn't want to learn functional programming, right!?).
+In my free time, I like long walks and learning about programming and web development, mainly using Python and Go, and planning to start using Ruby, and maybe Elixir (because functional programming, right!?).